 About United We Eat

 For families forced to leave everything behind, the unique things that can be carried—the things that are kept in hearts and heads—oftentimes are recipes and traditions surrounding food.
-With interest and requests from refugee and immigrant families, SLM has provided a platform for refugee chefs to feel valued by sharing their food with their new community.
+With interest and requests from refugee and immigrant families, Soft Landing Missoula has provided a platform for refugee chefs to feel valued by sharing their food with their new community.

 Beginning in the summer of 2017, SLM supported families selling food at the Missoula Farmers’ Market and worked with two individuals to navigate licensing requirements and paperwork for opening their own businesses.
 Increased interest on the part of refugees, immigrants, and the Missoula community led us down the path of our successful monthly Supper Club in partnership with local restaurants, holiday cookie sales, and the United We Eat @home weekly take-out meal program over the summer of 2019.
 Our programming currently includes:

 Beginning in September of 2020, with a brand new commercial kitchen located downtown at the First United Methodist Church, and with a new program manager and kitchen manager, UWE@home offers weekly meals cooked by a rotating team of refugee and immigrant chefs.
 Meant to be a supplemental income program for chefs and their families, each chef designs a menu based on popular dishes from their home cuisine.
 Every week we sell 150-175 meals, and they go fast, usually selling out within an hour.
 "Best restaurant in Missoula," said one happy customer.

 Cooking classes have become great ways to spotlight different cultures in our community, from refugees who also cook for UWE@home, to immigrants who are eager to share their culinary home culture with their new community.